dspace-group/veos-cosim-client/doc/api-reference/function-pointers/DsVeosCoSim_CanMessageContainerReceivedCallback.md

 ## Description

-Called when a new CAN message is received from the VEOS CoSim server.
+Called when a new CAN message container is received from the VEOS CoSim server.

 The `DsVeosCoSim_CanMessageContainerReceivedCallback` callback can be registered with the [DsVeosCoSim_RunCallbackBasedCoSimulation](../functions/DsVeosCoSim_RunCallbackBasedCoSimulation.md) function or the [DsVeosCoSim_StartPollingBasedCoSimulation](../functions/DsVeosCoSim_StartPollingBasedCoSimulation.md) function.